hackclub/hackclub/workshops/backjack/README.md

  ```
 </details>

-wooo!!, we just finished drawing our first cards now let's show the player what they have!!
+Wooo!!, we just finished drawing our first cards now let's show the player what they have!!

 ![a unicorn showing his card to the other unicorn](https://cloud-djzhs5d55.vercel.app/0giphy-3.gif)